zartosht/learning-python/index.md

 ## Topic: Python

 ### Summary
-Python is a high-level, interpreted programming language known for its ease of use and readability.
-It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
-Python is widely used for web development, data analysis, artificial intelligence, scientific computing, and more.
-Its extensive standard library and vast ecosystem of third-party packages make it a versatile tool for programmers and researchers alike.
+Python is an interpreted, high-level programming language that is famous for its readability and ease of use.
+It supports many programming paradigms which include procedural, object-oriented as well as functional programming.
+Python sees extensive use in web development, data analysis, artificial intelligence and scientific computing among other things.
+Its extensive standard library and large number of third party packages make it a tool for programmers and researchers in general.

 ### Lesson Plan